 Dewan Karim M.A.Sc., MITE, P.Eng., PTOE

-Mr. Dewan Karim is a Senior Associate with the Transportation Engineering and Safety Group at 30 Forensic Engineering.
+Mr. Dewan Karim is Practice Lead of the Transportation Engineering and Safety Group at 30 Forensic Engineering.
 He graduated from the University of Tokyo with a Master of Engineering in Infrastructure Planning and a Master of Applied Science in Transportation Safety from Ryerson University.
-Dewan has focused on transportation engineering, planning and traffic safety issues since 2000 and received his Professional Engineer designation in 2008.
-He has been a Forensic Engineer in the Collision Reconstruction Group at 30 Forensic Engineering since September 2018.
-Dewan has investigated strategic safety and location-specific collisions from traffic engineering and safety regulations for all street users including motor vehicles, cyclists, pedestrians, off-road and commercial vehicles, and motorcycles.
+Dewan has focused on transportation engineering, planning, and traffic safety issues since 2000 and received his Professional Engineer designation in 2008 (Ontario) and 2021 (British Columbia and Nova Scotia).
+He has been a forensic engineer in the Collision Reconstruction group at 30 Forensic Engineering since September 2018.
+Dewan has worked in public and private sectors in both Japan and Canada for 22+ years of his career in pioneering creative ideas in transportation engineering and planning.
+Dewan has investigated strategic safety and location-specific collisions from traffic engineering and safety regulations for all street users including motor vehicles, cyclists, pedestrians, off-road and commercial vehicles, trucks, and motorcycles.
 He has also researched safety aspects of transportation planning and street design issues including Vision Zero plans for several municipalities in Canada.
+He has been invited as a keynote speaker for local and international conferences and regularly provides courses on safety and transportation planning issues at conferences, webinars and workshops.
+His creative ideas have won several awards, including “Best Planning System”, Disrupting Mobility Summit by MIT Media Lab, Project of Year by ITE in 2015, and has authored a chapter in the Disrupting Mobility book.
+Recently, he signed a sole publication book contract (Titled – Our Mobility DNA) with Taylor and Francis which is expected to be published in early 2022.

 SPECIALIZED PROFESSIONAL COMPETENCIES